ctfpilot/challenge-ci/README.md

 - Creates a new branch and pull request
 - Creates or links to an associated GitHub issue
 - Creates GitHub labels for the challenge
+- Creates GitHub milestone if it doesn't exist

 **When to use**: When setting up a new challenge.